 Citi's e for education campaign to support Place2Be

-This is the third year that Citi has chosen Place2Be as one of the charities to benefit from e for education.
-Their 2019 campaign raised a record $8.15 million for education focused non-profits around the world.
-The e for education initiative has raised $37.65 million since 2013, a truly incredible amount which has supported over 600,000 pupils and students worldwide.
+This is the fourth year that Citi has chosen Place2Be as one of the charities to benefit from e for education.
+Last year’s campaign raised a record $9.4 million for non-profits around the world.

 Catherine Roche, Chief Executive of Place2Be, said: